From shelves to coolers, the fizz is in. But how long before the influx of sparkling water brands begins to bubble over?

 Energy has been one way for sparkling water brands to create added value beyond refreshment.
 Positioned as an alternative to high sugar energy drinks, Anheuser-Busch InBev’s HiBall sparkling energy water has been in the market since 2005 and was acquired by the beer giant in 2017.
 But more recently startups such as Clear/Cut Phocus, Pep Talk, and Limitless have emerged with their own spins on caffeinated sparkling water.
 Caffeinated water brand Avitae has introduced a sparkling line and companies that established themselves in other categories – such as Zola and Caribou Coffee – have broadened their portfolios with caffeinated, zero-calorie offerings.

-Clear/Cut Phocus, founded by CEO Tom O’Grady in 2018, produces a line of flavored sparkling waters containing L-theanine and 75 mg of caffeine sourced from tea per 11.5 oz. can.
+Clear/Cut Phocus, founded by CEO Tom O’Grady and co-founder John Mittel in 2017, produces a line of flavored sparkling waters containing L-theanine and 75 mg of caffeine sourced from tea per 11.5 oz. can.
 According to O’Grady, L-theanine offers a more balanced and “focused” energy boost and the formulation gives the brand a unique play in the category.
 According to the brand’s internal sales data, O’Grady told BevNET, Phocus has drawn some consumers away from energy drinks and diet CSDs, but has avoided cannibalizing other sparkling water brands.

 “I don’t think our consumer necessarily walks down the energy drink aisle, but we have lured some people over from energy drinks to Phocus,” O’Grady told BevNET.
 “I think the people who are already drinking sparkling water love the fact that we’ve made a functional beverage they can get their hands around that’s simple.
 It’s not hard to understand what we’re doing here.”